-Like every other institution of higher education around the world, Northeastern Illinois University is working hard to ensure you continue to receive top-notch instruction and services safely during the COVID-19 pandemic.
-Please be sure to monitor your Nmail inbox and visit
+Like every other institution of higher education around the world, Northeastern Illinois University is working hard to ensure you continue to receive excellent instruction and services as we continue to experience the COVID-19 pandemic and return to our campus.
+Please be sure to monitor your Nmail inbox and visit the Return to Campus website in order to stay on top of the evolving practices and procedures that have been put in place.